 Furthermore, one can show that $T_n$ is of order $n$ and that

 for some $\varepsilon>0$.
 We do not detail this argument now, but we will prove it in the slightly more difficult context of non-constant rate $a$ in Lemma~\ref{lem:Lyap-noncst}.
-This concludes the proof. \end{proof}
+This concludes the proof. \end{pf}

-\begin{Rq}[On the assumption that $F$ is finite] It is natural to extend our results to the case where $F$ is countably infinite.
+\begin{Rq}[(On the assumption that $F$ is finite)] It is natural to extend our results to the case where $F$ is countably infinite.
 Obviously, we then have to add the assumption that $I$ is positive recurrent, but this is not enough.
-Indeed, if for each $i\in F$, $C_1(i)$ and $C_2(i)$ denote the constants $C_1, C_2$, appearing in Lemma \ref{lem:Curv-Lyap} applied on $Z^{(i)}$, then we should furthermore assume that
+Indeed, if for each $i\in F$, $C_1(i)$ and $C_2(i)$ denote the constants $C_1, C_2$, appearing in Lemma~\ref{lem:Curv-Lyap} applied on $Z^{(i)}$, then we should furthermore assume that

 for the argument to go through. \end{Rq}